spencertipping/ni/doc/README.md

 - [warnings.md](warnings.md)   (`ni //help/warnings`):  things to look out for

 ## Reference
-You can use `ni //options` to get a list of all parsing rules ni applies to the command line.
-The output format is a TSV of `context long/short name parser`.

 - [options.md](options.md) (`ni //help/options`): every CLI option and
   operator, each with example usage